acotis/holier-than-thou/README.md

 # Known bugs

-This script has a known bug where it doesn't filter out solutions that have been deleted.
-Sometimes, a hole's submission judge will be made more strict in response to a cheese being discovered for that hole, and previously-existing solutions will be invalidated and removed from the site's leaderboard. **This script still considers those deleted solutions real**, because I couldn't figure out how to tell via the API whether a solution is still valid or not.
-This can affect how a hole is presented in the report, including which golfer "wins" it.
-If you know how to detect invalid solutions, feel free to make a PR.
+This script has a known bug where, when using the `--cutoff` flag, the report may include solutions that have been invalidated or deleted.
+(Sometimes, a hole's submission judge will be made more strict in response to a cheese being discovered for that hole, and previously-existing solutions will be invalidated and removed from the site's leaderboard.
+Or, a golfer may simply choose to delete one of their solutions.)
+This bug occurs because code.golf's API offers precisely correct up-to-date data for the current moment, but only roughly correct historical data for the past.
+The historical data it provides does not include enough information to determine when a solution was invalidated/deleted and therefore at what cutoff it should be excluded from the report.
+Reports for the current moment are accurate because the API does provide a way to retrieve only those submissions which are currently valid and a golfer's best submission for that hole to date. **This all means that reports generated using the --cutoff flag may mis-report the number of "wins" and "losses" each player has.**

 Feel free to submit a GitHub issue if you find other bugs.